Boris Becker: 1997–1999: Last years on tour

+Career summary

 Becker was most comfortable playing on fast-playing surfaces, particularly grass courts and indoor carpet (on which he won 26 titles).
-He reached a few finals playing on clay courts, but never won a clay-court tournament in his professional career.
-His best performances at the French Open were when he reached the semifinals in 1987, 1989, and 1991.
-Becker was close to winning a clay-court tournament in his last final on the surface, when he led Thomas Muster by two sets to love in the 1995 Monte Carlo Open final, and double-faulted on set point in the fourth-set tiebreaker.
+He reached a few singles finals playing on clay courts but never managed to win a title on such surface; he also reached the semi-finals of the French Open thrice.
+Becker won an Olympic Gold Medal on clay court in doubles competition alongside compatriot Michael Stich at the 1992 Barcelona Games.
+Becker was close to winning a singles clay-court tournament in his last final on the surface, when he led Thomas Muster by two sets to love in the 1995 Monte Carlo Open final, and double-faulted on match point in the fourth-set tiebreaker.

 Over the course of his career, Becker won 49 singles titles and 15 doubles titles.
 Besides his six Grand Slam titles, he was also a singles winner in the year-end Masters / ATP Tour World Championships in 1988, 1992, and 1995, the WCT Finals in 1988 and at the Grand Slam Cup in 1996.
-He won a record-equalling four singles titles at London's Queen's Club.
+He won a record-equaling four singles titles at London's Queen's Club.
 In Davis Cup, his career win–loss record was 54–12, including 38–3 in singles.
 He also won the other two major international team titles playing for Germany, the Hopman Cup (in 1995) and the World Team Cup (in 1989 and 1998).
-He is the first male player to appear in 7 Wimbledon finals in the Modern Era, tied with Sampras and Djokovic, and behind the record 12 Wimbledon finals appearances by Federer.
+He is the first male player to appear in 7 Wimbledon finals in the Modern Era, tied by Sampras in 2000, and behind the 10 Wimbledon finals reached by Djokovic and the record 12 Wimbledon finals appearances by Federer.

 Becker won singles titles in 14 countries: Australia, Austria, Belgium, Canada, France, Germany, Italy, Japan, Netherlands, Qatar, Sweden, Switzerland, United Kingdom, United States.
 In 2003, he was inducted into the International Tennis Hall of Fame.
 He occasionally plays on the senior tour and in World Team Tennis.
+After his career, he also took part in exhibition matches as Michael Stich and in 2005 they answered questions from the journalist and radio presenter Marc Engelhard about the state of tennis.
 He has also worked as a commentator at Wimbledon for the BBC.